Isaac ROS DNN Stereo Depth

 https://media.githubusercontent.com/media/NVIDIA-ISAAC-ROS/.github/main/resources/isaac_ros_docs/repositories_and_packages/isaac_ros_dnn_stereo_depth/isaac_ros_ess_nodegraph.png/

-ESS is used in a graph of nodes to provide a disparity prediction from an input left and right stereo image pair.
-Images to ESS need to be rectified and resized to the appropriate input resolution.
-The aspect ratio of the image is recommended to be maintained, so the image may need to be cropped and resized to maintain the input aspect ratio.
+Above, ESS node is used in a graph of nodes to provide a disparity prediction from an input left and right stereo image pair.
+The rectify and resize nodes pre-process the left and right frames to the appropriate resolution.
+The aspect ratio of the image is recommended to be maintained to avoid degrading the depth output quality.
 The graph for DNN encode, DNN inference, and DNN decode is included in the ESS node.
 Inference is performed using TensorRT, as the ESS DNN model is designed with optimizations supported by TensorRT.
-ESS node is agnostic to the model dimension and disparity output has the same dimension as the ESS model.

 Quickstarts